 Summer is peak moving season.
 U-Haul, the moving truck rental company, estimates that nearly 45 percent of all moves occur between Memorial Day and Labor Day.

-The U.S. Census Bureau estimates that a person in the United States can expect to move 11.7 times in his or her lifetime, and, 11.2 percent of the population made a move from 2015 to 2016.
+The U.S. Census Bureau estimates that a person in the United States can expect to move 11.7 times in his or her lifetime, and reports that in 2018, 10 percent of people (about 32.4 million) in the United States moved within the past year.
+That's based on the latest statistics.

 That puts a massive number of motorists behind the wheels of large, unfamiliar vehicles cruising around neighborhoods they don't know very well.